Amiton7/generative-ai-flowchart/README.md

-# Visual Comparison of Foundational Gen AI Models
+# Foundational Generative Models: A Visual Comparison

 This is a comprehensive visualization and comparison of Foundational Generative AI models.